palewire/first-news-app/docs/index.rst

     def index():
         return render_template('index.html')

-Return your command-line interface and create a directory to store your templates in `the default location Flask expects <http://flask.pocoo.org/docs/quickstart/#rendering-templates>`_.
+Return to your command-line interface and create a directory to store your templates in `the default location Flask expects <http://flask.pocoo.org/docs/quickstart/#rendering-templates>`_.

 .. code-block:: bash